bhague1281/kevin-bacon-project/readme.txt

 template headers.
 Left old versions of stuff commented out.
 Added optional rehash operand to the setVrtxSize function, left size-only parameterized one as a wrapper around the new one.
 Finished moviematch.h Load(), but can't test because compile errors.
+A.K.: Fixed dumb typos and other mistakes that Brian pointed out.